 I love Psalm 56:8 especially.
 It evokes God’s fierce attentiveness, his thorough capture of our each and every tear.

-Whatever your theology about his sovereignty and purposes, God allows for our pain.
+Whatever your theology about his sovereignty and purposes, God allows for our disappointment.
 Even though he truly is enough for us, God grants in Psalm 68:6 that loneliness is real.
 Somehow, deeply, mysteriously, in a way that real theologians could better untangle, both truths coexist in this world.

 Just because God cares, doesn’t mean he’ll bring you someone tomorrow.